Consult a Doctor

 Legitimate medical certificates (MCs) are issued by Singapore Medical Council (SMC) registered doctors after a proper consultation.
 This guide explains how DigitalHealth.sg teleconsults work, what makes an MC valid, and when an in-clinic visit is safer.

-A medical certificate is a medico-legal document that certifies you are unfit for work, school, or physical activity.
-In Singapore, only SMC-registered doctors can issue MCs, and each certificate reflects the doctor's independent clinical judgement.
-Proper clinical assessment must be done over secure two-way audio and video before a certificate is issued.
+A medical certificate is a medicolegal document that certifies you are unfit for work, school, or physical activity.
+In Singapore, sick leave under MOM guidance requires certification by a medical practitioner registered under the Medical Registration Act or Dental Registration Act.
+For DigitalHealth.sg teleconsults, MCs are issued only by SMC-registered doctors after independent clinical judgement.
+Proper clinical assessment should be done over live two-way video for first-time or diagnostic teleconsults.
 Contrary to popular belief, there is no such thing as a “guaranteed MC” or the ability to buy one legitimately in Singapore.

 Doctors cannot issue MCs without first assessing you.
 Requests to backdate MCs, supply rest days “just in case”, or create documentation without symptoms go against the SMC Ethical Code and will be declined.